-Related Work
+1.1 Related Work

 The area of video transmission in wireless environments has attracted a great deal of attention recently and a large body of literature on the topic has emerged.
-Several schemes have been proposed for improving the video quality by employing adaptive video coding schemes, see for instance [5, 6].
-Our approach is orthogonal to these adaptive video encoding schemes in that we adapt the scheduling of the transmissions of the MAC packets carrying the video (instead of the encoding of the video).
-A hybrid scheme employing forward error correction (FEC) and automatic repeat request (ARQ) is proposed in [7].
-The ARQ component in [7] does not transmit multiple packets simultaneously in response to lost packets.
-Thus, our SMPT approach is orthogonal to [7] in that it may be used as a refined ARQ component in the hybrid scheme of [7].
+Several schemes have been proposed for improving the video quality by employing adaptive video coding schemes, see for instance [2, 10, 11, 13, 20].
+Our work is orthogonal to these adaptive video encoding schemes in that we adapt the scheduling of the transmissions of the MAC packets carrying the video (instead of the encoding of the video).

+A hybrid scheme employing forward error correction (FEC) and automatic repeat request (ARQ) is proposed in [14].
+The ARQ component in [14] does not transmit multiple packets simultaneously in response to lost packets.
+Thus, our SMPT approach is orthogonal to [14] in that it may be used as a refined ARQ component in the hybrid scheme of [14].
+We note that an adaptive error recovery scheme for wireless video transmission is developed in [18].
+An enhanced UDP transport protocol for wireless video transmission is developed in [24].

-In [3] we studied the streaming of video using TCP as the transport protocol.
-This article differs from [3] in two important aspects.
-First, [3] focuses on video streaming with delays on the order of 1 s.
-In this article, on the other hand, we focus on real-time transmission with delays on the order of less than a few hundred milliseconds, which allow of real-time communication, as needed for interactive applications, such as videoconferences, telemedicine, or games.
-Second, [3] studied a "reliable" video service that temporarily pauses the video playout when the client's consumption exceeded the supply of video information (and does not drop any video frames).
-This article, on the other hand, considers a real-time (albeit lossy) video service that trades off tight delay bounds for some small loss (whereas [3] guarantees no loss at the expense of large delay and playback pauses).
+In [9] we studied the streaming of video using TCP as the transport protocol.
+This paper differs from [9] in two important aspects.
+First, [9] focuses on video streaming with delays on the order of one second.
+In this paper, on the other hand, we focus on real-time transmission with delays on the order of less than a few hundred milliseconds, which allow of real-time communication, as needed for interactive applications, such as video conferences, tele-medicine or games.
+Secondly, [9] studied a "reliable" video service, that temporarily pauses the video playout when the client's consumption exceeded the supply of video information (and does not drop any video frames).
+This paper, on the other hand, considers a real-time (albeit lossy) video service, that trades of tight delay bounds for some small loss (whereas [9] guarantees no loss at the expense of large delay and play-back pauses).

-In [1] we developed a prefetching scheme for the streaming of video in wireless environments.
-This prefetching scheme may be employed for downlink streaming as well as uplink streaming, and does also support real-time transmission when the tolerable delays are on the order of a few video frame periods.
-The fundamental difference between the scheme studied in this article and the prefetching scheme is that [1] requires centralized scheduling and knowledge of the video traffic (frame sizes, playout deadlines), whereas the scheme studied in this article is for the uncoordinated transmission by the link layers of distributed wireless terminals (and does not require knowledge of the traffic).
+In [7] we developed a prefetching scheme for the streaming of video in wireless environments.
+This prefetching scheme may be employed for downlink streaming as well as uplink streaming, and does also support real-time transmission when the tolerable delays are of the order of a few video frame periods.
+The fundamental difference between the scheme studied in this paper and the prefetching scheme [7] is that [7] requires centralized scheduling, whereas the scheme studied in this paper is for the uncoordinated transmission by distributed wireless terminals.

-We note that video transmission in multicode CDMA systems is also studied in [8].
-The scheme proposed in [8] is similar to ours in that multiple codes are used in parallel to accommodate the variable sized video frames (of a given video).
-The main difference between [8] and our scheme is that [8] requires a significant amount of coordination among the videos being transmitted (e.g., the video streams are aligned such that a typically large intracoded I-frame of one video stream does not coincide with the I-frame of another video stream).
-Our scheme, on the other hand, does not require any coordination among the ongoing video flows, and is thus well suited for wireless networks with little or no By varying the number of used CDMA codes and monitoring the success of its own transmissions, the SMPT mechanism in a given wireless terminal probes the capacity of the cluster (cell).
-In typical scenarios the SMPT mechanism more than doubles the probability of in-time video frame delivery.
+We note that video transmission in multi-code CDMA systems is also studied in [1].
+The scheme proposed in [1] is similar to ours in that multiple codes are used in parallel to accommodate the variable sized video frames (of a given video).
+The main difference between [1] and our scheme is that [1] requires a significant amount of coordination among the videos being transmitted (for instance, the video streams are aligned such that a (typically large) Intracoded (I)-frame of one video stream does not coincide with the I-frame of another video stream).
+Our scheme on the other hand does not require any coordination among the ongoing video flows, and is thus well suited for wireless networks with little or no coordination among the wireless terminals, such as ad-hoc networks.